LilyTronics/lily_data_logger_software/docs/create_configuration.rst

 configuration is loaded from the file.
 If the configuration is invalid, an error message will be shown.
 When the arrow next to the folder icon is clicked, a list of recent opened configurations is shown.
-A maximum of 10 configurations is stored in this list and can be easily opened by selecting a file from that list.
+A maximum of 10 configurations are stored in this list and can be easily opened by selecting a file from that list.
 In case the file no longer exists, the file is removed from the list.

 The third button is for saving the configuration to a file.
 A save file dialog is shown to select a